otrv4/otrv4/otrv4.md

 ## Key management

-In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.
+In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral DH keys.

 For exchanging data messages, OTRv4 uses a key structure and key rotation